Reg.MBACP(Accred) Counsellor; Adoption Counsellor & Supervisor

 Couples Counselling and Relationship Issues are mostly about how people relate and communicate.
 It is aimed at helping partners gain a deeper understanding and insight into these issues, enabling couples to understand each other better and engage more creatively with the challenges of relationships.
 Sometimes the work is about dealing with the painful outcomes of affairs and betrayals.
-There are times when differences cannot be reconciled and counselling is about helping couples through separation and divorce.
+There are times when differences cannot be reconciled and counselling can help couples through separation and divorce.
 Children and family are an important consideration in family break-ups and difficult relationships.
 Talking through what they may be experiencing and having insights into how to help them can also be a part of that work.

 Children especially often find it difficult or embarrassing to share their innermost feelings and fears with a family member.
 Child related issues can result in difficult behaviour patterns, low self-confidence or self-esteem, sometimes eating disorders or self-harm.
 Being able to talk to a counsellor in confidence helps to overcome those barriers.
 My aim in working with young people is to help them explore sensitive issues before they become long term problems and enable them to feel more confident and enjoy fulfilling and happy lives.

 I see many people of all ages with issues relating to adoption.
 These can affect any member of the families involved, from the Adoptee and Adoptive family members, to the Birth family and siblings.
 Many personal difficulties may stem from someone being adopted.
 Adoptees often suffer from a lack of self-esteem or confidence, worry about abandonment or rejection; they often struggle with relationships and attachments or around contact with birth families.
 Adoptive and Birth families often need support and help post adoption.
-Talking to a trained Adoption Counsellor can help with exploring those feelings and look at ways forward and what may be encountered for those wishing to make contact with a birth family should seek professional adoption support first.
+Talking to a trained Adoption Counsellor can help with exploring all of these issues and concerns.
+Any adoptee wishing to make contact with a birth family should seek professional adoption support first.